csw0831/kerwin/readme.txt

 You are my son

-Creating a new branch is quick.
+CCreating a new branch is quick AND simple.